M-rcus/marcus-scripts/README.md

 My personal scripts for random tools.

-Some of these scripts are used via CLI, others are used via a webpage.
+Some of these scripts are used via CLI, others are used via a webpage (currently only one: `ffmpeg-volume-mute.php`).

-Public scripts are hosted at [marcus.pw/scripts](https://marcus.pw/scripts/).

 ## CLI scripts